Perspective

 Extreme/Freak Wave Prediction

-Freak waves, sometimes called Rogue waves, have a massive impact on ocean structures, oil platforms, ships, and so on.
-However, the occurrence mechanisms and probability are still unknown.
+Freak waves, sometimes called Rogue waves, have a massive impact on ocean structures, oil platforms, ships, etc. However, the occurrence mechanisms and probability are still unknown.
 This research project started in 1990 and is still underway.

 Ocean Wave Measurements

 Extreme waves, such as freak waves, are unsteady and inhomogeneous phenomena.
-It is difficult to measure such phenomena by in-situ measurements.
+It isn't easy to measure such phenomena by in-situ measurements.
 Therefore, a new measurement technique for spatial wave profiles is expected to be developed.
-We are currently developing a new type of X-Band Radar for freak wave measurements.
+We are developing a new X-Band Radar type for freak wave measurements.